keu/docs/software_versioned_docs/version-0.25/airflow-api.md

 The first step to calling the Airflow API on Astronomer is to create a Deployment-level Service Account, which will assume a user role and set of permissions and output an API Key that you can use to authenticate with your request.

-You can create a Service Account via either the Software UI or the Astronomer Software CLI.
+You can create a Service Account via either the Software UI or the Astronomer CLI.

 > **Note:** If you just need to call the Airflow API once, you can create a temporary Authentication Token (_expires in 24 hours_) on Astronomer in place of a long-lasting Service Account.
 To do so, simply navigate to: `https://<your-base-domain>/token` and skip to Step 2.